 The maximum and minimum air velocity will vary by dryer type.
 For conveyor dryers, however, it can be in the range of 50 to 150 feet per minute for the bottom-up airflow pattern.
 The velocity could be higher for the top-down airflow pattern.
 To calculate, use this equation:

 Other considerations for dryer design include available plant space for the dryer and other dryer features that may be needed.

 Available Plant Space.
-Will stated size fit in area and flow of the plant process?
+Will the stated size fit in the area and flow of the plant process?
 To help determine that, consider: